 - Add the cubed butter and mix for a couple of minutes until the mixture resembles breadcrumbs.

 - Add the eggs, one by one, mixing well after each addition and scraping the sides of the bowl as needed.

-- Gradually add the milk, vanilla extract and orange zest and beat together on low speed.
+- Gradually add the milk, orange juice, vanilla extract and orange zest and beat together on low speed.